-- And to educate members and future members at all levels of licensure and on the scientific back ground, the proper operating procedures, and revisions in rules or regulations associated with amateur radio by means of classes, mentoring, and exchange of technical information and assistance.
+- To educate members and future members at all levels of licensure and on the scientific background, the proper operating procedures, and revisions in rules or regulations associated with amateur radio by means of classes, mentoring, and exchange of technical information and assistance.

 Section 1.
 Full Membership: Any person who holds a valid Amateur Operator/Station License and indicates a desire to become a member to further their interest in the purposes of the Club is eligible for Full Membership.

 Section 2.
 Honorary Membership: May be bestowed to any person by a 2/3 vote of the members present at any regular or special meeting, or by 2/3 vote of the entire Board of Directors.
 Honorary members shall not have any voting privileges and shall not pay any annual dues.
 They may serve on committees in an advisory capacity without voting power.

 Section 3.
 Family Memberships: Shall fall into two categories:

 (a) Multiple Amateur Operator/Station License households: Other people otherwise eligible for a Full Membership residing in the same household as a Full Member shall also be eligible for a Full Membership by payment of one fourth (1/4th) of the membership dues annually per family member, provided that one member of the household is a Full Member in good standing and paying the full amount.